Following on from our ‘Instagram for eCommerce’ guide, next up we’re looking at how to take full advantage of Pinterest for eCommerce.

 Like with any social network, they have a few rules.
 For example, there can be no promotional information, calls to action, service claims, price listing or deceptive content in the pin image.
 Ads must be accurate and lead to a relevant landing page with no signup requests.

-They have loads for their hard-core traditional base of book lovers but they are also inclusive in that they have both fiction and non-fiction books as well as items for occasional or light readers, interested in specific books relating to travel, culture and food.
+The Penguin Random House profile has lots of suggestions for their hard-core traditional base of book lovers but they’re also inclusive to a wider audience.
+This is through having both fiction and non-fiction books as well as items for occasional or light readers interested in specific books relating to travel, culture and food.

 As well as this their vibrant use of colour is successful because generally, colour is good on Pinterest, particularly images with more than one dominant colour, which are repinned 3.25 times more often than images with just one dominant colour.